 - Ensure that tanks are always closed and sealed with a tight lid.

 - Check that the water is at the right temperature.
-Cold water should be under 20 degrees Celsius while hot water must be kept over 50 degrees Celsius.
+Cold water should be under 20°C while hot water must be stored at 60°C.

 - Install instantaneous water heaters to prevent water from becoming stagnant.